KonradHoeffner/konradhoeffner.de/blog/submitphd/submitphd-printing.md

     }

 ### Colorcheck script
+Ghostscript can detect all pages that contain color ([Source: StackOverflow](https://tex.stackexchange.com/questions/53493/detecting-all-pages-which-contain-color/61216#61216)).
 The colorcheck script will tell you, how many colored and grayscale pages your document has and show you the pages with color on it and the average values for the CMYK channels in that order.
-The `tail -n +6` may break in the future and removes the ghostscript version and license information.
+The `tail -n +6` is adapted to Ghostscript 9.52 and may break in the future and removes the ghostscript version and license information.

     gs -o - -sDEVICE=inkcov $1 | tail -n +6 | sed ':a;N;$!ba;s/\n / /g' > /tmp/colorlog # each page on one line
     echo -n "Black and white pages: "